Tissue engineering: Additive manufacturing

 It might be possible to print organs, or possibly entire organisms using additive manufacturing techniques.
 A recent innovative method of construction uses an ink-jet mechanism to print precise layers of cells in a matrix of thermo-reversible gel.
 Endothelial cells, the cells that line blood vessels, have been printed in a set of stacked rings.
 When incubated, these fused into a tube.
 This technique has been referred to as "bioprinting" within the field as it involves the printing of biological components in a structure resembling the organ of focus.

 The field of three-dimensional and highly accurate models of biological systems is pioneered by multiple projects and technologies including a rapid method for creating tissues and even whole organs involve a 3-D printer that can bio-print the scaffolding and cells layer by layer into a working tissue sample or organ.
 The device is presented in a TED talk by Dr. Anthony Atala, M.D. the Director of the Wake Forest Institute for Regenerative Medicine, and the W.H.
 Boyce Professor and Chair of the Department of Urology at Wake Forest University, in which a kidney is printed on stage during the seminar and then presented to the crowd.
 It is anticipated that this technology will enable the production of livers in the future for transplantation and theoretically for toxicology and other biological studies as well.

-Recently Multi-Photon Processing (MPP) was employed for in vivo experiments by engineering artificial cartilage constructs.
+In 2015 Multi-Photon Processing (MPP) was employed for in vivo experiments by engineering artificial cartilage constructs.
 An ex vivo histological examination showed that certain pore geometry and the pre-growing of chondrocytes (Cho) prior to implantation significantly improves the performance of the created 3-D scaffolds.
 The achieved biocompatibility was comparable to the commercially available collagen membranes.
 The successful outcome of this study supports the idea that hexagonal-pore-shaped hybrid organic-inorganic micro-structured scaffolds in combination with Cho seeding may be successfully implemented for cartilage tissue engineering.

+Recently, tissue engineering has advanced with a focus on vascularization.
+Using Two-Photon Polymerization-based additive manufacturing, synthetic 3D microvessel networks are created from tubular hydrogel structures.
+These networks can perfuse tissues several cubic millimeters in size, enabling long-term viability and cell growth in vitro.
+This innovation marks a significant step forward in tissue engineering, facilitating the development of complex human tissue models.